My Blog List

 Because I live in California, I am familiar with many types of ethnic foods, but Portuguese food was never one of them.
 Only recently did I learn that some of the foods I ate in Brazil, like the delicious bolinhos de bacalhau, which can be described as fried codfish cakes (the fish is mixed with pureed potatoes, onions, and eggs), originated in Portugal.
 I used to think those bolinhos were a Brazilian invention until my Portuguese friend told me that her mother used to make them.
 Now I am learning about authentic Portuguese food.
 Or more accurately, authentic Portuguese food served mostly to tourists.
 After checking the menu a couple of times, I order the only vegetarian dish, accompanied by an unfamiliar “green soup.”

 While waiting for the food, I start a conversation with the woman next to me.
 I find out that she and her daughter, who sits across from her, are from the United States.
 The daughter, who is a PhD candidate in special education, came to Lisbon to present a research paper at a conference and the mother came along for moral support.
-They’ve never heard of Fado until someone at their hotel mentioned it and they decided to give it a shot.
+They’d never heard of Fado until someone at their hotel mentioned it and they decided to give it a shot.
 The conversation turns to how the daughter got the funding for her research and the invitation to the conference, and I suddenly find myself in my element for the first time since I arrived in Portugal.
-I am talking about topics I understand and find interesting, since my daughter is a graduate student too and is going to present a research she had worked on in San Diego.
+I am talking about topics I understand and find interesting, since my daughter is a graduate student too, and is going to present a research she had worked on in San Diego.
 Luckily, Rita cannot interfere and cut my conversation short because academic research and academia in general are not her forte.
 The conversation eventually has to be put on hold when the women’s meals and our first course arrive.

 The soup, which was described as cabbage soup, contains no visible cabbage, only a couple of small pieces of sausage floating in it.
 It’s also watery and borderline flavorless.
 The color of the broth is not really green, but not really any other color I can name.
 I eat it anyway.
 Luckily, I am not really a vegetarian and I am not one to complain when braving unknown cuisine in a foreign country.